mendix/docs/content/developerportal/develop/planning-development.md

 title: "Plan App Development"
 category: "Development"
 menu_order: 30
-description: "Describes the planning of your app development."
+description: "Describes where you can plan and monitor your app development."
 tags: ["Developer Portal", "Planning", "Develop"]
 ---